Shape

 }

-You would then copy paste this configuration in every one of your Terraform modules.
+You would then copy paste this configuration in every one of your OpenTofu/Terraform modules.
 This isn’t a lot of lines of code, but can be a pain to maintain.
 For example, if you needed to modify the configuration to expose another parameter (e.g session_name), you would have to then go through each of your modules to make this change.

 In addition, what if you wanted to directly deploy a general purpose module, such as that from the Terraform module registry or the Gruntwork Infrastructure as Code library?
 These modules typically do not expose provider configurations as it is tedious to expose every single provider configuration parameter imaginable through the module interface.